 Before setting the SNMP, please download the SNMP software and manage to receive the camera information via SNMP port.
 By setting the Trap Address, the camera can send the alarm event and exception messages to the surveillance center.

 Note: The SNMP version you select should be the same as that of the SNMP software.

 And you also need to use the different version according to the security level you required.
 SNMP v1 provides no security and SNMP v2 requires password for access.
+And enabled.
-And SNMP v3 provides encryption and if you use the third version, HTTPS protocol must be enabled.

-- For your privacy and to better protect your system against security risks, we strongly recommend the use of strong passwords for all functions and network devices.
+SNMP v3 provides encryption and if you use the third version, HTTPS protocol must be recommend the use of strong passwords for all functions and network devices.
 The password should be something of your own choosing (using a minimum of 8 characters, including at least three of the following categories: upper case letters, lower case letters, numbers and special characters) in order to increase the security of your product.